 CONFIDENTIAL CLIENT CONCERNS

-The world has changed in our lifetimes.
-Our society is now riddled with men and women who financially and emotionally victimize others through deception and emotional manipulation.
-These people have a name.
-They’re called Con-Artists and Grifters.
+The world has changed in our lifetime.
+Our society is now riddled with men and women who financially victimize others through deception and manipulation.
+These people are called Con-Artists and Grifters.
 Con-Artists and Grifters find their victims through social media, internet dating sites, obituaries, and public records.
 They target widows or the recently divorced.
 They prey upon grieving and lonely people.

-Stalking is a Felony in Washington State.
-It is punishable by up to 10 years in prison and a fine of $20,000.00.
-Stalking is defined in RCW 9A.46.110 as follows:
+Stalking is a Class B Felony in Washington State.
+Stalking is defined in RCW 9A.46.110:

 (1) A person commits the crime of stalking if, without lawful authority and under circumstances not amounting to a felony attempt of another crime: